cyberark/secretless-broker/README.md

 # Secretless Broker

-The Secretless Broker is a connection broker which relieves client applications of the need to directly handle secrets to target services such as databases, web services, SSH connections, or any other TCP-based service.
+Secretless Broker is a connection broker which relieves client applications of the need to directly handle secrets to target services such as databases, web services, SSH connections, or any other TCP-based service.

 ![Secretless Broker Architecture](https://github.com/cyberark/secretless-broker/blob/master/docs/img/secretless_architecture.svg)

-The Secretless Broker is designed to solve two problems.
+Secretless is designed to solve two problems.
 The first is **loss or theft of credentials from applications and services**, which can occur by:

 - Accidental credential leakage (e.g. credential checked into source control, etc)
 - An attack on a privileged user (e.g. phishing, developer machine compromises, etc)